How to Cleanse

 The colon (or large intestine) is one of the main avenues of elimination.
 According to Chinese Medicine and Ayurveda, the colon is the primary organ for letting go, physically and emotionally.

 During cleansing, it’s crucial to have regular bowel movements.
-This will help fully discharge excess wastes and toxins released out of the tissues and organs.
+This will help fully discharge excess waste products and toxins released by tissues and organs.

 In the morning and after meals, massage your abdomen with a small amount of massage oil in a clockwise direction.
 This mimics the direction of the intestines and helps to break up any stagnation.
 As you circle your hands around the navel, occasionally stop and press a little firmer with a gentle shaking action of your hand.
 Use this exercise regularly if you have inconsistent bowel movements or you’re experiencing constipation.